sconstantinides/where_are_you/README.md

 ## What does it do?

-Returns the location (city, state, or country) for the current user through their IP address (via IP-API.com).
+Returns the location (city, state, or country) for the current request using its IP address (via IP-API.com).

 ## How does it work?